-The is also known as Edwards Plateau.
-Th ne water of this region is held underground • of limestone called aquifers.
-The huge • • animal life depends on aquifers and spring g from aquifers) for water.
-Many of the are endemic, meaning that they do not naturally grow anyw here else in the world.
-Some of these plants include the Texas S nowbell and the Twist Leaf Yucca.
-The - ches of rainfall a year.
-This region is home ds of pines, oaks, and wildflowers.
-Its soil is acidic.
-Forests and swamps characterize this gently rolling co buniryside.
-Many mammals, sucl n as deer, javelina, and antelope, call the their home.
-This semi-arid area receives anywh nere from 16-30 inches of rainfall each year eams and rivers flow into the Rio Grande of Mexico.
+The \\\\\ is also known as

+Edwards Plateau.
+The water of this region is held underground in segmented layers of limestone called aguifers.
+The huge variety of plant and animal life depends on aguifers and spring fed streams (coming from aquifers) for water.
+Many of the plants in this region are endemic, meaning that they do not naturally grow anywhere else in the world.
+Some of these plants include the Texas Snowbell and the Twist Leaf Yucca.

+The \\\\\

+receives up to 58 inches of rainfall a year.
+This region is home to all different kinds of pines, oaks, and wildflowers.
+Its soil is generally sandy and acidic.
+Forests and swamps characterize this gently rolling countryside.

+Many mammals, such as deer, javelina, and antelope, call the their home.
+This semi-arid area receives anywhere from 16-30 inches of rainfall each year and many of its streams and rivers flow into the Rio Grande River and the Gulf of Mexico.
 This region is scattered with a variety of tree and brush species, such as the Texas Ebony.

-Pineywoods of East Texas
+• Pineywoods of East Texas

-- Texas Hill Country - South Texas Plains
+Texas Hill Country

+South Texas Plains